County team take on President’s club

 The last match of the season is always fun as it is against the President’s Club and their guests and this year was no exception.
-Stoke Ladies put out a strong team but fortunately the County ladies were able to retain their honour with a win 128-92.
+As the black clouds threatened there was a big question mark over whether the game would actually take place but after a brief shower the sun came out and the game was playing in the usual friendly but competitive spirit.
+Although the Lillington Ladies put out a strong team the County Ladies were able to retain their honour with a win 151-75.